mathemonads/sciences/README.md

 # sciences

-proposed solutions to selected exercises from the book by Leonard Susskind & George Hrabovsky on the Theoretical Minimum: What You Need
+proposed solutions to exercises selected from the book by Leonard Susskind & George Hrabovsky on the Theoretical Minimum: What You Need to